 Mark Ramprakash to leave England role as lead batting coach

-Mark Ramprakash will leave his role as England's lead batting coach on Friday to pursue other career opportunities, the ECB have confirmed.
+Mark Ramprakash will leave his role as England's lead batting coach at the end of June to pursue other career opportunities, the ECB have confirmed.

 The former England batsman has worked in the England men's set-up since 2013, working with players across the senior men's side and the pathways, and was contracted in the role until September.